Rabri Devi: Political career

 Devi was elected thrice to the Bihar Vidhan Sabha from the Raghopur seat.
 In the 2010 Bihar Legislative Assembly election, Devi contested from two seats: Raghopur and Sonpur, but lost both in an election where the Rashtriya Janata Dal faced defeat, winning only 22 seats.

 She contested from Saran in 2014 Lok Sabha election but lost to Rajiv Pratap Rudy of BJP.

-Devi was elected unopposed to the Legislative Council.
+Devi was elected unopposed to the Legislative Council in 2024 elections.

 Personal life and family

 Rabri Devi married Lalu Prasad on 1 June 1973 at the age of 18 years, in an arranged marriage.
 Together, they have seven daughters and two sons.
 During her wedding, Lalu went on to demand an additional ₹5,000 as dowry from her father, which was eventually fulfilled.

+She is also known for maintaining a simple and grounded public image while continuing to remain active in Bihar politics as a senior leader.

 Positions held

 Rabri Devi has been elected 3 times as MLA and 4 times as MLC.